Suresh2Koushik/Suresh2Koushik/README.md

 ### Glad to see you here!
 I'm a postgraduate fourth year student currently undertaking a Masters (Integrated- 5 Years) Software Engineering at VIT, Chennai Campus.
 I have completed my schooling in Madras Christian College Higher Secondary School.
-My skills are in Programming through Java, C and Python MERN.
+My skills are in Programming through Java, C++ and Python MERN.
 And I can able to write musings poems and short stories.
 I have done a a research  internship at VIT Chennai during summer holidays where I have learnt about Federated learning and I have implemented few algorithms.
 I'm Currently working in a startup company called we define net as  as student influencer.
 That's a small introduction about me

 <br/>